An estate agent acted for both the purchaser and the vendor in a residential property transaction.

-INDIVIDUAL estate agents should make a declaration of submission of registrations of intent in the sale of firsthand residential properties – otherwise, they may be subject to disciplinary action by the Estate Agents Authority.
+estate agents should not make any misrepresentation to prospective purchasers on valuations of properties or make any promise on mortgage terms.
+Otherwise, they may be subject to disciplinary action by the Estate Agents Authority.

 real estate agents have been warned against sending abusive text messages to customers.

 Estate agents who make a misrepresentation to clients in the first-hand sales of residential properties will face disciplinary action by the Estate Agents Authority.
 Consider this case:

 Estate agents must be careful to avoid any misleading information being given to a client about unauthorized building works at a property.

 estate agents should not advertise a residential property at any price, rental or terms different from that instructed by the client concerned.